To celebrate Chile's Independence Day I made a classic holiday food: empanadas.

 While the dough is resting, prepare the pino.

 2 tbsp salt

 Chop the onions and sauté with 1 1/2 tbsp oil on medium heat until they are nicely browned.
 Remove onions from the pan to be added to the pino.
 Heat a clean pan over high heat and add oil when HOT.
 The pan should almost be at smoke point when you add the oil.
 Add the ground beef, cumin, salt and pepper.
 Lower heat to medium-high.
 Stir until well browned and add the the browned onions.
 Lower heat to a simmer to allow flavors to marry.
 Do not be afraid to well season the Pino.

 Now it's time to roll the empanadas.

 Remove the dough from the bowl and cut into two pieces.
 Roll each half out into a log and cut into 6 sections.
-Roll each piece into a ball and then into a circle.
-Into each circle add a 1/4 of a hard boiled egg, an olive, about 10 raisins and 2 well rounded tablespoons of pino to the top half of the dough.
-Brush the edges of the dough with an egg wash, fold and pinch the bottom layer over the top layer ever 1/2 inch all the way around the edge.
+Roll each piece into a ball and then flatten into a circle.
+Into each flattened circle add a 1/4 of a hard boiled egg, an olive, about 10 raisins and 2 well rounded tablespoons of pino to the top half of the dough.
+Brush the edges of the dough with an egg wash, fold and pinch the bottom layer over the top layer every 1/2 inch all the way around the edge.